mjwall/accumulo-quickstart/README.md

     ./bin/install

 It will take a while to complete, as it must download the tar.gz files for Accumulo, Hadoop and Zookeper.
-Once complete, the cloud-install directory will contain everything for this particular installation.
+Once complete, the install-home directory will contain everything for this particular installation.
-From the console, source the cloud-install/bin/cloud-env script to setup some environment variables.
+From the console, source the install-home/bin/cloud-env script to setup some environment variables.
 There are helper scripts in that bin directory.